Faical-Ach/Projet-M207/README.md

+#### With the growing need for flexibility, automation, and network monitoring, traditional architectures are reaching their limits.
+Software Defined Networking (SDN), by separating traffic control from its forwarding, offers a more dynamic approach.
+This project proposes the implementation of an SDN infrastructure controlled by ONOS, deployed using Kubeadm (Kubernetes), and monitored with GLPI.
+#### How can we implement a modern, automated, and monitorable network infrastructure by combining SDN, Kubernetes, and GLPI technologies to overcome the limitations of classical architectures?

 # Projet-M207
 SDN infrastructure with ONOS, Kubernetes cluster via kubeadm, and GLPI monitoring.
 Deployment of HTTPS, MySQL, and Samba services in Kubernetes, with dynamic network management and inventory via FusionInventory.